mahnaz007/ImagePreprocessing/docs/usage.md

 nextflow run main.nf -resume
 ```
 -c: Specify a custom configuration file for resource allocation or tool-specific options
+## Running the Pipeline Processes
+For each step of the pipeline, different processes (e.g., DCM2BIDS, Pydeface, MRIQC) need to be run using specific command lines.
+These commands assume you are using Apptainer or Singularity to containerize the execution environment.

 ### Running DCM2BIDS
 #### For running 1 participant